Scriptbash/QRaven/README.md

 # QRaven
-A QGIS Plugin for Raven
+A QGIS Plugin to help generate input files for Raven